samueleffiongjacob/FRONT-END-HTML-SASS-BOOTRAP-TAILWIND/pure javascript/Readme.md

 🌕 You are astonishing.
 Now, you are super charged with the power of objects.
 You have just completed day 8 challenges and you are 8 steps a head in to your way to greatness.
 Now do some exercises for your brain and for your muscle.

-## 💻 Exercises

-### Exercises: Level 1
+### Exercises:Level1

 1. Create an empty object called dog
 1. Print the the dog object on the console
 1. Add name, legs, color, age and bark properties for the dog object.
-The bark property is a method which return _woof woof_
+The bark property is a method which return *woof woof*
 1. Get name, legs, color, age and bark value from the dog object
 1. Set new properties the dog object: breed, getDogInfo

-### Exercises: Level 2
+### Exercises:Level2

 1. Find the person who has many skills in the users object.
 1. Count logged in users, count users having greater than equal to 50 points from the following object.